SHASWAT2000-loves-logic/Personal-Website/README.md

 **Bugs/Issues** -

-1. A major problem I faced was how to highlight the active link on the website or how to determine the component where the user is currently in.
+**1**.
+A major problem I faced was how to highlight the active link on the website or how to determine the component where the user is currently in.
 This was used to style the active link to let the user know on which section of the website they are in.

-**First fix** - I used useState hook and caught the scroll event and checked the position of user by window.scrollY.
+**First possible fix** - I used useState hook and caught the scroll event and checked the position of user by window.scrollY.
 This allowed me to see in which section the user is in.
-However, this meant that I would have 6 states for 6 links/sections of webpage, and this led to **scalabality** issues.
+However, this meant that I would have 6 states for 6 links/sections of webpage, and this led to **scalabality issues**.
 Also, when the width of screen was shortened, the window.acrollY wasn't calculating properly because the length of the content had increased, while the window.scrollY values had been hardcoded to check.

-**Second fix** - Upon searching, I found that using either Link or Navlink from the react-router/dom would be helpful, but react router is mostly used for multiple page websites.
+**Second possible fix** - Upon searching, I found that using either Link or Navlink from the react-router/dom would be helpful, but react router is mostly used for multiple page websites.

-**Third fix** - Soon, I found out that CSS has a built-in property for smooth scrolling.
+**Third possible fix** - Soon, I found out that CSS has a built-in property for smooth scrolling.
 By writing, html, body {scroll-behavior:smooth}, I was able to do smooth scrolling, which meant that I didn't need to use react-scroll for smooth scrolling in the first place.

 **Final fix** - I didn't knew that react-scroll has an activeClass prop, which itself identifies the active link, and makes it easier to style the active link.
 It is very similar to how the activeClassName was in previous version of react-router.
 However, there is a caveat - it only highlights the active link when it sees it on the top of the website.

+**2**.
+Display the page from the top whenever the webiste is refreshed - Web browsers record the last scrollY position of the user before a refresh and start from the position once the page is loadeed.
+However, I wanted the user to start from the very top, whenever the user refreshes.

+**First possible fix** - use onbeforeunload to change the last recorded position before refresh to the top of the page.

+**Final fix** - The combination of useEffect hook and window.scrollTo() function allows the user to go to the top of the page after the page is refreshed.